Market

 1.14 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

-Provisions involving substantia] degree of estimation in measurement are recognized when there is a
+Provisions involving substantial degree of estimation in measurement are recognized when

-present obligation as a result of past events and it is probable that there will be an outflow of resources.
+there is a present obligation as a result of past events and it is probable that there will be an

 1.15 EARNINGS PER SHARE

-OCI attributable to equity shareholders by the weighted average number of equity shares outstanding
+before OCI attributable to equity shareholders by the weighted average number of equity

-before OCI attributable to equity shareholders and the weighted average number of equity shares
+after tax before OCI attributable to equity shareholders and the weighted average number of

 1.16 FINANCIAL INSTRUMENTS